camilastock/opendxl-nmap-service-python/doc/sdk/basicscanreport.rst

             print "Error invoking service with topic '{0}': {1} ({2})".format(
                 request_topic, res.error_message, res.error_code)

-Once a connection is established to the DXL fabric, a request message is created with a topic that targets the remote commands of the DXL Nmap Service.
+Once a connection is established to the DXL fabric, a request message is created with a topic that targets the remote commands of the OpenDXL Nmap Service.

 The final step is to display the contents of the returned dictionary (``dict``) which contains the results of the aggressive scan report.